Viktorija-Alexeeva/DE-project/setup_environment.md

 source .bashrc
 ```

-17. create folder DE-project/dataset to upload data from kaggle.

-18. configure connection to Kestra with docker-compose.
+15. configure connection to Kestra with docker-compose.
 in DE-project/kestra create and configure :
-- docker-compose.yaml to configure Kestra and Postgres containers connection together in 1 file.
+- docker-compose.yaml to configure Kestra and Kestra-metadata containers connection together in 1 file.
 - gcp_kv.yaml to pass kv parameters to kestra.

 in VS add forwarded ports: 8080 and 8081.